The Wind in the Willows (1983 film): Plot

 Toad then escapes and flags down a passing motorist named Reggie, who continually mistakes him for a frog, and his wife Rosemary.
 Posing as a fellow motorist, Toad asks them to inspect his "flat crank shaft" and steals their car as soon as they step out of it.
 Speeding away down the road, he almost collides with a responding constable, who he calls "fat face" as he passes by.

 Meanwhile, Mole breaks down in tears after he catches the scent of his home on the breeze.
 Rat feels terrible for not having noticed the signs that Mole was homesick, and he insists that they return to Mole End for Christmas.
 Ratty loves Mole’s burrow and Mole is happy to be home.
 Some young field mice come carol singing, and Rat and Mole invite them inside for Christmas dinner.
 When the field mice overhear Ratty and Mole talking about Toad, they inform them that Toad has been arrested.

 In the courtroom, the jury box is packed with weasels.
-The magistrate, Mrs. Carrington-Moss, sentences Toad to "twelve months for the theft, three years for furious driving, and fifteen years for the cheek," being that he called a constable “fat face,” with another year added "for being green", a total of twenty years' imprisonment.
+The magistrate, Mrs. Carrington-Moss, sentences Toad to "twelve months for the theft, three years for furious driving, and fifteen years for the cheek," being that he called a constable “fat face,” with another year added "for being green" - a total of twenty years' imprisonment.
 The jailer's daughter feels pity for Toad's unfair punishment and decides to help him escape by disguising him as a washerwoman.
-Toad uses the disguise to walk out of the prison gates and makes his way to a railway station, where he tricks the train driver into giving him a free ride home on the Train.
-However, it isn't long until another Train with the police, Reggie and Rosemary, Mrs. Carrington-Moss and the clerk are pursuing him on the other track.
-Toad's identity is discovered by the driver.
-Toad confesses the truth to the driver, who isn't sure of Toad's claim that he merely "borrowed" a motor car, but decides to help Toad escape, since he doesn't approve of motor cars, or of ordered around by law officials.
-He quickly slows his engine down, and Toad immediately jumps off and tumbles down the side of a hill and into a field.
-Due to being on a track, the police, Reggie, Rosemary, Mrs. Carrington-Moss and the clerk cannot stop and must keep going on the tracks.
-Toad is therefore able to avoid getting caught.
+Toad uses the disguise to walk out of the prison gates and makes his way to a railway station, where he tricks the engine driver into giving him a free ride home on an engine.
+However, it isn't long until another engine with the police, Reggie and Rosemary, Mrs. Carrington-Moss and the clerk are pursuing him on the other track.
+Toad confesses his identity to the driver, who isn't sure of Toad's claim that he merely "borrowed" a motor car, but nevertheless decides to help Toad escape, since he doesn't approve of motor cars or of being ordered around by law officials.
+He quickly slows his engine down, and Toad jumps off and tumbles down the side of a hill and into a field close to the riverbank.
+Not seeing Toad's escape, his pursuers continue fruitlessly after the first engine.